nyorain/vpp/doc/config.md

 Usually, one wants to keep the vpp compile time settings for inlined code for consistency.
 Therefore all headers include vpp/config.hpp which will define the compile-time settings.

+Note that the generated vulkan headers do not pull in the config file, so it must be included manually before including somthing from vpp/vulkan/ or vpp/vk.hpp must be used to pull in the generated vulkan api bindings.

 Those can be overridden though, see src/vpp/config.hpp.in (or include/vpp/config.hpp if the library was already compiled).